Snap SDK

 The

-strategy to identify the main window of a custom process:
+This is an example of using the waitForWindowOfName strategy to identify the applicable window of a custom process:

 const launchResult = await snapServer?.launch({